-Since Oct.
-2017, I have covered science and the environment for the Columbus Dispatch.
+From 2016 - 18, I covered science and the environment for the Columbus Dispatch.

-My beat ranges from natural resource issues to cutting edge research and climate change issues.
-When Washington get busy, I also localize national environmental policy -- from the regulatory rollbacks to dramatic budget cuts and sweeping executive orders.
+My beat ranged from natural resource issues to cutting edge research and climate change issues.
+When Washington got busy, I also localized national environmental policy — from the regulatory rollbacks to dramatic budget cuts and sweeping executive orders.

 Here are some of my favorites:

 Tensions grow between conservation, commerce in Ohio’s state forests

 Across the country, political clashes have renewed debate over whether industry and conservation can co-exist on public lands — from national monuments out West to swaths of Ohio’s Shawnee State Forest.

 In the past couple of years, plans to log and frack in Ohio’s state and national forests have drawn the ire of environmentalists who are calling on officials to prioritize biodiversity, recreation and carbon sequestration in the state's few public wild spaces.

 A new brand of Republicans: The rise of conservative conservationists